Asset types and properties

 Learn more about creating and importing data assets:

 Properties of data assets from files and connected data assets

-In addition to basic properties and common catalog properties, data assets from files and connected data assets have the properties or pages that are listed in the following table.
+In addition to basic properties, data assets from files and connected data assets have the properties or pages that are listed in the following table.